Storm system to bring winter weather from the Plains to New England through Monday

 Tuesday And Tuesday Night Mostly cloudy.
 Highs in the mid 30s.
 Lows in the upper 20s.

-Wednesday Night Mostly cloudy.
-A chance of showers in the evening.
-Lows in the mid 40s.
-Chance of rain 30 percent.
+Wednesday Mostly cloudy.
+A chance of rain and snow showers in the afternoon.
+Highs in the lower 40s.
+Chance of precipitation 30 percent.

 Wednesday Night Mostly cloudy.
 Colder with lows 10 to 15.